 A quick review of both datasets shows that crashes involving cyclists, pedestrians and motorcyclists each represent a much larger proportion of KA crashes than all non-interstate crashes overall.
-Bicyclists are involved in 0.12% of all non-interstate crashes, but 7.61% of all KA crashes; and finally, motorcycles are involved in 1.40% of all non-interstate crashes, but 16.02% of all KA crashes.
+Bicyclists are involved in 0.12% of all non-interstate crashes, but 1.29% of all KA non-interstate crashes; pedestrians are involved on 0.50% of all non-interstate crashes, but 7.61% of all KA crashes; and finally, motorcycles are involved in 1.40% of all non-interstate crashes, but 16.02% of all KA crashes.